jkroepke/helm-secrets/docs/Secret Driver.md

 ## envsubst

+**DEPRECATED: Use vals driver instead!**

-If you have stored you secret inside environment variables, you could use the envsubst driver.
+If you have stored your secret inside the environment variables, you could use the envsubst driver.

 ### Installation